mozilla/shield-studies-addon-utils/README.md

     * We are ignorant about Mochitest,
     * so we rebuilt a lot of things in Selenium / webDriver

-  * The things we are testing are mostly weird / hard addon edge cases
+  * The things we are testing are mostly weird / hard add-on edge cases
-    * a lot of the code is to simulate weird things like add-on install / unintall / startup / setup under weird combinations of conditions
+    * a lot of the code is to simulate weird things like add-on install / uninstall / startup / setup under weird combinations of conditions

 * What Telemetry is sent when?